AISD will offer free breakfast and lunch for all students during the 2021-22 school year.

-Meal applications are available upon request for state-funded programs, such as the Pandemic Electronic Benefits Transfer (P-EBT), and to help ensure students receive all State funding and benefits available to their school and for appropriate comparisons for State accountability purposes.
+Meal applications are also for state-funded programs, to help ensure students receive all state funding and benefits available to their school and for appropriate comparisons for state accountability purposes.

 Free and Reduced Meals Information